21 Best and Worst Things to Buy at Aldi

 What to Avoid at Aldi: Soda

-Of course Aldi wants to corner the market on soda, especially this time of year.
+Of course Aldi wants to corner the market on soda, any time of the year.
 It's a huge, profitable sector of the supermarket business, and Aldi is skilled at mimicking brand lines and labels.

-Aldi even carries a wide lineup of Coca-Cola products at prices about par with supermarkets, including Walmart (both had 2-liter bottles of Coke for $2.14).
+Aldi even carries a wide lineup of Coca-Cola products at prices about par with supermarkets, including Walmart.
+Aldi had 12-packs of Coke for $8.45, while Walmart's price was $7.64.
 But proceed with caution in this area of the store: the knockoffs aren't great-tasting.
-And if you're leaning toward the brand-name Coke products, you'll likely do better, especially in the warmer months, at conventional supermarkets.
-Soda is heavily discounted and manufacturer coupons are typically flush in the summer.
+And if you're leaning toward the brand-name Coke products, you'll likely do better at conventional supermarkets.
+Soda is heavily discounted and manufacturer coupons are typically flush all year long.

 What to Avoid at Aldi: Deodorant